samuelgfeller/slim-api-example/readme.md

+# Work halted, continuing with [slim-example-project](https://github.com/samuelgfeller/slim-example-project)

-# Slim api template [Work halted, continuing with slim-example-project]
+# Slim api template
 Lightweight example project of an API with the SLIM 4 Micro-Framework.

 ## Functionalities include: